formlio/forml/docs/tutorials/index.rst

 Tutorials
 =========

 The easiest way to get started with ForML is to go through its practical tutorials presented in this chapter.
-Assuming you've already installed ForML as per the :doc:`installation instructions <../install>` and ideally also familiarized yourself with the :doc:`ForML concepts <../concept>`, you can now go straight through the following list of step-by-step examples demonstrating the ForML capabilities.
+Assuming you've already installed ForML as per the :doc:`installation instructions
+<../install>` and ideally also familiarized yourself with the :doc:`ForML concepts <../concept>`,
+you can now go straight through the following list of step-by-step examples demonstrating the ForML capabilities.

 .. important::
     Before proceeding with any of the tutorials, make sure to configure your environment as per the :doc:`common setup instructions<common>`.

-The high-level list of the available tutorials is as follows:
+The list of the available tutorials is as follows:

 * :doc:`Pipeline demos <demos>` is a set of small *snippets* demonstrating the pipeline composition fundamentals.
 * :doc:`Titanic challenge <titanic>` is a *complete* end-to-end ML project implemented using ForML.